 Moroccans usually wear Babouch “Belgha” to go to the mosque and in religious celebrations with Djellaba or Gandoura.

 The clothes showed in this part belong to Berbers of the south part of Morocco especially in Agadir and its regions around like Tiznit, Tafraout, Taroudant,…etc.

 Berber Babouch for Man

-The origine of the Babouch for both Woman and Man, is the south part of Morocco especially in Agadir and its regions like Tiznit, Tafraout, Taroudant, …etc. The majority of people in berber village still wear these babouch.
+The origin of the Babouche for both Woman and Man is the south part of Morocco especially in Agadir and its regions like Tiznit, Tafraout, Taroudant, …etc. The majority of people in Berber village still wear these babouches.

 Sahara Desert Clothes

 DARAA is a wide tunic, open on both sides, and has a breach in the chest with a pocket.
 This dress exists in two colors: Blue and white.

 Touareg Blue Turban ( Called Cheich or Tagelmoust )

 Men in the desert wear this scarf on their heads and around their necks to protect themselves against the sun and sand when they are walking or traveling in the desert.